 Today feels like Spring...it's just around the corner!
 We all look forward to flinging open our windows and letting in the fresh air.
 With the warm weather on the way, we anticipate bud break and new welcome growth in the vineyard.

-After sixteen years of owning Crush on Niagara Wine Tours, we can sense the eagerness of the warmer temperatures.
+After seventeen years of owning Crush on Niagara Wine Tours, we can sense the eagerness of the warmer temperatures.
 As soon as February draws to an end, the phones start ringing as flocks of tourists plan their getaway in wine country.

 I’ve decided to compile a list of the most popular questions for people inquiring about taking a wine tour.
 Whether you have already toured through wine country, or are planning a special day our or getaway wine country weekend in Niagara.
 These questions and answers will help get the planning rolling, and the wine flowing.